NathStevo97/certifications-notes/kubernetes/CKAD/07_Services-and-Networking/01_Services.md

 ## NodePort

-- Maps a port on the clsuter node to a port on the pod to allow accessibility
+- Maps a port on the cluster node to a port on the pod to allow accessibility
 - On closer inspection, this service type can b e broken down into 3 parts:
   1. The port of the application on the pod it's running from -> `targetPort`
   1. The port on the service itself -> `port`